adigaandyt/LetsReview-GitOps/README.md

 # Our_Library GitOps
-This repository contains the GitOps configuration for the Our_Library WebApp, using ArgoCD to manage deployments to an EKS cluster.
+This repository contains the GitOps configuration for [LetsReview](http://ourlib.ddns.net/), using ArgoCD to manage deployments to an EKS cluster.
 The configuration defines the desired state of our applications and infrastructure, ensuring that our deployment environment is declarative, version-controlled, and automated.
 ArgoCD is currently hosted [here](http://ourlibargo.ddns.net/) for demonstration purposes.

 ArgoCD deploys the following using the **app of apps pattern**:
 - Our_Library Application